 And ultimately, not everyone likes running

-If this is you, and you’ve given things a few weeks to develop, it doesn’t matter.
+If this is you, and you’ve given things a few weeks to develop, its appeal is not universal.
 Just because someone else raves about something does not mean it’s going to float your boat.
 You might get more from cycling or hiking or dancing; whatever works for you to keep you fit and active is probably worth doing.
 But give it a go, don’t be deterred by it being hard in the first few weeks; many years of joy from running could be just around the corner.